 The Township Council invites and encourages Veterans to march in the Parade or join them in a vehicle.
 Local Scout troops and civic organizations who wish to march in the parade are also encouraged to do so and should contact the Beth Portocalis at the Municipal Offices (firstname.lastname@example.org) or by calling 609-654-2608 x324.
 Also, participation in the parade on decorated bicycles is highly encouraged.
 Bikers should report to the Allen School staging area by 10:45 a.m., and must wear safety helmets.

-On Saturday, May 28th, VFW Post #7677 is planning to perform memorial services at each of the three Medford Township cemeteries east of Main Street (Family Ministry at Branch and Filbert Streets, the Baptist Cemetery and the Odd Fellows Cemetery) in the usual sequence, commencing at 12:00 noon.
-The small gated cemetery on Stokes Road @ Himmelein Road is also included.
+On Saturday, May 28th, VFW Post #7677 is planning to perform memorial services at each of the three Medford Township cemeteries east of Main Street (Family Ministry at Branch and Filbert Streets, the Baptist Cemetery and the Odd Fellows Cemetery) in the usual sequence, commencing at 11:15 am.
+They will start at the small gated cemetery on Stokes Road @ Himmelein Road, then process in cars to the cemeteries in the Village.
 Accordingly, the Parade route on Monday will not include stops at these cemeteries.

 **Also of note, The Medford Sunrise Rotary will again be organizing Burlington County’s “Field of Honor” in Freedom Park for Memorial Day.
 To honor loved ones who have exhibited Service Above Self, at least 200 sponsored flags will be flown in Freedom Park.
 Flags honor those who have served in the military, first responders, teachers, or any person who has touched the lives of others.
 The flags will be erected by Rotary members on Friday, May 27th.
 They will be flown on 8’ poles in perfectly symmetrical rows.
 Medallions will be placed on each flag with details on the nominated “hero.”
 The Field of Honor will remain for a full week, from May 28th thru June 3rd. www.medfordsunriserotary.org.